 The constantly refreshed Netflix library offers plenty of incredible movies to choose from and it caters to all different kinds of movie fans.
 That includes the ever-popular sci-fi genre.
 Cyberpunk, steampunk, space opera, superheroes, science fantasy, dystopian, utopian, time travel — all science fiction genre’s greatest hits are represented on Netflix.

 As with horror films on Netflix, however, there are plenty of duds out there that aren’t worth your viewing time.
-To help you choose the perfect celluloid escape to other worlds and dimensions, we’ve put together a list of the 10 best sci-fi movies on Netflix.
+To help you choose the perfect celluloid escape to other worlds and dimensions, we’ve put together a list of the 10 best sci-fi movies on Netflix that are streaming right now.

 Best sci-fi movies on Netflix: